lexogrine/dota2gsi/README.md

 This fork is maintained by [Lexogrine](https://lexogrine.com) ([LHM.gg](https://lhm.gg)).

+### About

-Lexogrine is a premier [Node.js development company] and AI software development house, delivering high-end AI, web, and mobile design services to a global clientele.
-In addition to bespoke development, Lexogrine provides a suite of innovative applications, such as LHM.gg, designed to transform professional collaboration and streamline industry-specific workflows.
+**Lexogrine** is a premier [**Node.js development company**](https://lexogrine.com/technologies/nodejs-development) and AI software development house, delivering high-end AI, web, and mobile design services to a global clientele.
+In addition to bespoke development, Lexogrine provides a suite of innovative applications, such as [LHM.gg](https://lhm.gg), designed to transform professional collaboration and streamline industry-specific workflows.

-We specialize in cutting-edge AI development, complemented by robust web, mobile, and cloud solutions.
-Our core tech stack includes TypeScript, Python, LLMs, React, React Native, Node.js, Prisma, Medusa, PyTorch, AWS, and Google Cloud Platform.
+Our focus is on next-gen AI development, alongside comprehensive web, mobile, and cloud solutions.
+We leverage a powerful stack that includes TypeScript, Python, LLMs, React, React Native, Node.js, Prisma, Medusa, PyTorch, AWS, and Google Cloud Platform.

-With a proven track record spanning over 5 years, Lexogrine has successfully delivered hundreds of projects, empowering businesses and enterprises worldwide with scalable, future-proof technology.
+With a 5-year track record and hundreds of projects delivered, Lexogrine helps businesses worldwide drive growth through scalable, future-proof technology.